AES Program Policies

 Probation - AES Student Success Program

-Students who do not meet the AES academic requirements at the conclusion of either the fall or spring semester are placed on probation and asked to participate in our AES Student Success Program.
+Students who do not meet the AES academic requirements at the conclusion of either the fall or spring semester serve probation and asked to participate in our AES Student Success Program.
 The AES Student Success Program is a requirement for every student who does not meet the AES academic requirements at the conclusion of a semester.
 Failure to participate in the AES Student Success Program will lead to automatic termination of the scholarship.

 AES Award Termination